nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 4. `TitleContainsKeywordsPredicate` will be generated and a predicate value will be returned to `FindCommandParser`.
 5. `FindCommandParser` will send the predicate value to `FindCommand`.
 6. `FindCommand` will be generated and returns the command to the `LogicManager`.
-7. `FindCommand` will call `execute(model)` function and it will passed predicate value into the `Model` through `updateFilteredTaskList`.
+7. `FindCommand` will call `execute(model)` function and it will pass predicate value into the `Model` through `updateFilteredTaskList`.
 8. `filteredTasks` list will be updated accordingly in `ModelManager` and the filtered list display in PlanIT will be updated.
 9. `CommandResult` will eventually be returned to the `LogicManager` and feedback will be given to the user.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**For find by tag and find by description,
-the steps are similar except for step 3 where it will be TagContainsKeywordsPredicate and DescriptionContainsKeywordsPredicate respectively in place of TitleContainsKeywordsPredicate </div>
+the steps are similar except for step 3 and 4 where it will be TagContainsKeywordsPredicate and DescriptionContainsKeywordsPredicate respectively in place of TitleContainsKeywordsPredicate </div>

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)